Simpsonite

 Simpsonite has a general formula of Al4(Ta,Nb)3O13(OH).
 It occurs as euhedral to subhedral tabular to short and prismatic crystals, commonly in subparallel groups.
 Under the petrographic microscope it has a very high relief.

 Discovered in 1938, it was named after Edward Sydney Simpson (1875–1939), government mineralogist and analyst of Western Australia.
 It is an accessory mineral in some tantalum-rich granite pegmatites.
 It occurs in association with tantalite, manganotantalite, microlite, tapiolite, beryl, spodumene, montebrasite, pollucite, petalite, eucryptite, tourmaline, muscovite and quartz.
-It is found in a few locations around the world, notably in the Onca and Paraiba mines of Rio Grande do Norte, Brazil and at Tabba Tabba, Western Australia.
+It is found in a few locations around the world, notably in the Onca and Paraíba mines of Rio Grande do Norte, Brazil and at Tabba Tabba, Western Australia.